 I was growing up in the building industry biased to become an architect.
 I worked in all areas from technician to super vision and project management for almost 20 years, but was always more passionate about everything involving computers rather than architecture itself.
 It started in college when my class was the first to use AutoCAD for their graduation and continued with the development of various AutoLISP programs to generate doors and windows for small to large scale AutoCAD projects in the years to come.
 I used AutoCAD from the early days in school, assisted our teacher(s) in CAD classes and taught my own classes after school to architects and engineers in adult education programs.

 I started to program during college and despite me working as architect I was most of the time also a freelance programmer for various clients including McDonalds.
 At the time I wasn't actually present to the fact that I could (or should) have gone full time as programmer instead of being an architect.
 But you never know what it was good for...

-That all changed when I moved to the UK in 2008, where I went full time as programmer (it's never too late "to do what you love" for a living).
+That all changed when I moved to the UK in 2008, where I focused more and more on programming and went finally full time as programmer in 2011 (it's never too late "to do what you love" for a living).

 At the beginning I regretted that I "wasted" so many years in a profession that I wasn't passionate about.
-However today I have a very different view and I'm actually really grateful for my unconventional journey as I gained expertise in so many areas that make my to the developer I'm today, with strong background in project management, design and product development.
+However today I have a very different view and I'm actually really grateful for my unconventional journey as I gained expertise in so many areas that make me to the software developer that I'm today, with strong background in project management, design and product development.